Psybadek

-Psybadek is a video game for the PlayStation console.
-It was designed and released by Psygnosis on November 17, 1998.
+Psybadek is a 1998 platform video game developed and published by Psygnosis for the PlayStation.
 The game was sponsored by shoe company Vans.

 Plot

 The evil Krakken has appeared and causes a rampage at the local "hoverdek" park, where "dekkers" Xako, Mia, and their friends practice their skillz.
 Using his powers, Krakken kidnaps the "dek kids" and magically transforms them into his minions all to make the place his new home.
 Now it is up to Xako and Mia to save their friends and stop Krakken's evil, sending him back to where he came from.

 Gameplay

 The player warps to different worlds, known as time zones from a hub area.
 Each world is broken down into levels which consist of courses that the player must travel through on their hoverboard.
 In order to properly complete each world, the player must collect a certain number of stars, obtained along the course or by stomping on the heads of enemies.
 At the end of each world, the player faces a guardian which lies in wait at the end of the level.
 Some levels feature a shooting gallery format.
 Here the player character is positioned in the center and fires a weapon within a time limit.

 Player characters have no weapons by default, and must pick them up from drop boxes scattered through the levels.